-Coconuts and avocadoes are filled with healthy fats that boost skin health.
+Coconuts and avocados are filled with healthy fats that boost skin health.
 Massage a few drops of either type of oil, cool or lightly heated, onto your scalp and put on a shower cap.
 Wait 20 minutes, remove the cap, then wash your hair as usual.
 This can reduce and remove some of the scaling associated with the condition.

 Mix pureed or pressed raw garlic with aloe vera cream or gel in a ratio of 1-to-1.
 Put the mixture on the affected area for 15 to 20 minutes.
-After, rinse with cool water.
+Afterward, rinse with cool water.
 This treatment is safe to use daily.

 Mahonia aquifolium (Oregon grape)

 Also called barberry or Oregon grape, Mahonia aquifolium is an herb that affects the body’s immune response.
 Because of this, researchers believe it may help treat scalp psoriasis by reducing inflammation and other symptoms.
-Look for creams containing 10 percent concentration.
+Look for creams containing

 Omega-3 fatty acids

 Omega-3 fatty acids, taken in the form of fish oil and plant-based supplements such as flax may reduce inflammation.
 While the effects of omega-3s on scalp psoriasis aren’t proven, it appears safe and perhaps beneficial to take omega-3s daily.